spryker/spryker-docs/docs/aop/user/apps/bazzarvoice.md

 {% info_block warningBox "Important" %}

-To enable BazzarVoice match your products to products in other stores and upload product reviews into your store, you must use UPCs or EANs as unique identifiers for your products.
+To enable BazzarVoice to match your products to products in other stores and upload product reviews into your store, you must use UPCs or EANs as unique identifiers for your products.

 {% endinfo_block %}

-When you connect BazzarVoice, the app puts JavaScrip tags into your store, and the JavaScript code tells where to insert the BazzarVoice content - reviews, star ratings or questions and answers.
+When you connect BazzarVoice, the app puts JavaScrip tags into your store, and the JavaScript code tells the app where to insert the BazzarVoice content - reviews, star ratings, or questions and answers.

 {% info_block infoBox "Info" %}